jtladner/Scripts/strand_specific_coverage/strandspec_covplot/readme.md

 Options:
-  -h, --help            show this help message and exit -o OUT, --out=OUT     Base name for output files [None] -s SMOOTH, --smooth=SMOOTH
+  -h, --help            show this help message and exit -o OUT, --out=OUT     Base name for output files [None] -q MAPQ, --mapq=MAPQ  minimum mapping quality to be used [20] -s SMOOTH, --smooth=SMOOTH
                         Use this option if you want to smooth the coverage plots.
 Specify window size and slide, comma separated